samdotola/fhenix-docs/docs/devdocs/Writing Smart Contracts/Randomness.md

 }
 ```

-An adversary could could call the randomness consumer function, check the result of the random,
+An adversary could call the randomness consumer function, check the result of the random,
 and revert the transaction if that result were not favorable.

 In this case: